 Yantzaza, Zamora Chinchipe, Ecuador

-There is a metal-fence with two gates (one with a blue roof) and a little wooden house, where our worker lives. on the other site of the street there is a covered bus stop.
+There is a metal-fence with two gates (one with a blue roof) and a little wooden house, where our worker lives.
+On the other site of the street there is a covered bus stop.
 We are near to “Chiringuito” Hosteria in the barrio «Los Naranjos».
 2km after the village of “Los Encuentros” BEFORE the village of “El Padmi”.